 All English majors must fulfill those requirements.
 Then students have four options (plans) they can pursue, each with its own additional, plan-specific requirements.
 Those four options are as follows: Literature Concentration, Writing Concentration, Rhetoric/Composition Concentration, Teacher Certification

 Literature Concentration: 1) Students must take correspondent second 4000-level classes in American, British, and World Literature.
 In other words, students must take two American, two British and two World Literature classes, one from the junior level as required (above) on all degree plans, but then another one in each category at the 4000 level.
 2) Students must take four additional 4000/3000 level English courses.
 Students may substitute a 3000/4000 philosophy course or an additional language course for an advanced English elective.

 Writing Concentration: 1) Students must take three additional courses from among the following list: 3310 (Technical Writing), 3316 (Poetic Analysis), 3326 (Adv Expository Writing), 3350 (Creative Writing – Poetry or Fiction), 4310 (Teaching of Writing), 4312 (Studies in Language and Linguistics), 4345 (Writing Seminar), 4347 (Multimedia Writing).
-Some additional writing courses from outside of the department would also qualify, including COMM 3330 (Adv Journalistic Writing), etc. Some courses may be taken more than once to fulfill requirement (3350, et al.) 2) Students must take four additional 4000/3000 level English courses.
+Some additional writing courses from outside of the department would also qualify, including COMM 3330 (Adv Journalistic Writing) etc. Some courses may be taken more than once to fulfill requirement (3350, et al.) 2) Students must take four additional 4000/3000 level English courses.
 Students may substitute a 3000/4000 philosophy course or an additional language course for an advanced English elective.

 Minor: Students in all concentrations except for Teacher Certification must in addition have an approved minor of at least 18 semester hours, including 9 semester hours of advanced courses.
 Marketable minors in areas such as business or computer science are encouraged.
 Students and advisors should obtain current information from individual departments about their requirements for minors in their fields.

 Academic Foundations Requirements, 12 hours.
-All students must complete a modern language, either French, German or Spanish, through the intermediate level (six hours beginning 1311, 1312 and six hours intermediate 2311, 2312)
+All students must complete a modern language, either French, Spanish through the intermediate level (six hours beginning 1311, 1312 and six hours intermediate 2311, 2312)

 Bachelor of Arts in English Total Min Hours: 120